 Doing Each Other’s Duty for the Sake of Allah

 When the husband feeds his wife and children thinking that Allah SWT made it obligatory upon him to feed his family, the husband gets rewards for each action.

-Both the individuals raise children as Allah-fearing and kind human beings.
+Both individuals raise children as Allah-fearing and kind human beings.
 They raise their kids according to the Quran and Sunnah to make sure whenever the kids do any good deed, the parents get rewarded for that.

 Why is the Sanctity of Marriage Important?

-Marriage is the only relationship that was created up in heaven, and will end up in heaven in the hereafter.
+Marriage is the only relationship that was created up in heaven and will end up in heaven in the hereafter.
 A number of Quranic verses and hadiths that talk about the afterlife in heaven, mention how a husband and wife will be living together.
 You will hardly find any narration mentioning if a man will be searching for his parents and child.

 Whenever a Muslim man and woman get married after choosing the right life partner, if they make their intention like this that Allah told people to get married and Prophet Muhammad ﷺ got married, that is why I am getting married to protect my chastity and private parts, then that person will be rewarded from the marriage.

 When they are married, they have duties to maintain towards each other.
-Not fulfilling the duties will be considered as a sin, which includes not providing for the family, disobeying the wife, not fulfilling the physical demand of each other, and the list goes on.
+Not fulfilling the duties will be considered as a sin, which includes not providing for the family, disobeying the wife, not fulfilling the physical demands of each other, and the list goes on.

 So, from a religious point of view, marriage carries much weight.